International response to the War in Darfur: August 2007

 On 18 August, A Small Arms Survey research paper reported that while China continued to give the Sudanese government financial and military aid, global pressure and negative media attention ahead of China hosting the 2008 Olympic Games have pushed Beijing to use its influence in the area "more wisely".
 Chinese President Hu Jintao warned the Sudanese President about Darfur in 2007.

 On 19 August, the Israeli government said that further refugees coming to Israel illegally from Darfur via Egypt would be expelled, prompting criticism from human rights groups.
 Israel has accepted 2,800 African refugees in recent years, 1,160 of them Sudanese and 400 of those from Darfur.
-The previous evening, Israel had expelled 50 African refugees of unspecified nationality back to Egypt.
+The previous evening, Israelhad expelled 50 African refugees of unspecified nationality back to Egypt.
 As the refugees had already found refuge in Egypt, they have for the most part been motivated by economic concerns and are seeking employment in Israel, although there have been complaints of ill treatment in Egypt.
 Israel had requested to Egypt to monitor the border for further migrants.
 At times, Egyptian security forces beat and shot at migrants trying to cross the border, killing some.
 Many others have been arrested.
 Israel has decided to offer asylum to 500 Darfurians who are already in the country, and donate $5 million to aid refugees of Darfur.